 Players of the week

-Meridian High – Sophomore running back Cordae Campbell rushed for over 190 yards in Friday's game versus Brandon.
-"He's getting better every week," said head coach Bill Sartin.
+Meridian High – Sophomore running back Cordae Campbell rushed for over 120 yards in Friday night's win.
+He also had two touchdowns that were called back.
+"He's very athletic," said head coach Bill Sartin.
+"He runs hard."

-West Lauderdale – Senior pitcher Jessica Ethridge is strong at the plate for the Lady Knights.
-"She's been solid all week with real consistent hitting," said head coach Jerry Boatner.
+West Lauderdale – Ninth grade catcher Emily Jo Havard is 10-15 at the plate this week for the Knights.
+"She's been our best hitter this week," said head coach Jerry Boatner.

 Clarkdale – Pitcher Emily Howard led the Bulldogs on the mound to a 10-0 shutout over Taylorsville Tuesday night.
 She came extremely close to a no hitter with the Tartars only getting one hit.